Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

-If you are driving from Melbourne city, you will have to make your way towards the city of Geelong which is 75 km south west of Melbourne.
+If you are driving from Melbourne city, you will have to make your way toward the city of Geelong which is 75 km southwest of Melbourne.
 Continue your journey to the township of Torquay, about 21km south of Geelong.

-Torquay is Australia's surfing capital, a popular spot for surfers and beach goers because of its world-renowned beaches and close proximity to Melbourne.
+Torquay is Australia's surfing capital, a popular spot for surfers and beachgoers because of its world-renowned beaches and close proximity to Melbourne.
 The Surf World Museum has a large collection of surf exhibits.
-The Torquay foreshore has several picnic areas and playgrounds for children.
-Shoppers can check out the famous surf shops like Rip Curl, Quiksilver and Piping Hot located along the main road in Torquay.
+The Torquay foreshore has several picnic areas and playgrounds for children and babies.
+Shoppers can check out the famous surf shops like Rip Curl, Quiksilver, and Piping Hot located along the main road in Torquay.

-Torquay's town centre has many shops, eateries, banks and convenience stores.
+Torquay's town center has many shops, eateries, banks, and convenience stores.
 The surf beaches and Point Danger are some of the places of interest in this surf town.
 The Great Ocean Road begins at Torquay.

-From Torquay, the Great Ocean Road follows the south west Victorian coast.
-Just a few kilometres from the town centre of Torquay is the famous Bells Beach which is one of Victoria's best surf breaks.
+From Torquay, the Great Ocean Road follows the southwest Victorian coast.
+Just a few kilometers from the town center of Torquay is the famous Bells Beach which is one of Victoria's best surf breaks.
 The views of the ocean waves and big swells are amazing.
 Many surfers can be spotted here even in winter, braving the freezing temperatures to ride the waves.

 Bells Beach is home to the world's longest-running surfing event, the Rip Curl Pro (formerly known as Bells Beach Surf Classic) which is held here every year.
 The surf competition winner receives the "Bell" trophy.

-From Bells Beach, continue travelling along the Great Ocean Road to the neighbouring town of Anglesea.
-Anglesea is a quiet town in the winter months but a popular destination for holiday makers during the Christmas and New Year holidays.
+From Bells Beach, continue traveling along the Great Ocean Road to the neighboring town of Anglesea.
+Anglesea is a quiet town in the winter months but a popular destination for holidaymakers during the Christmas and New Year holidays.
 In 1983, many houses in Anglesea and along the Great Ocean Road were destroyed by one of the deadliest bush fires that ripped through Victoria and South Australia.

-The town centre of Anglesea consists of a neat row of shops facing the Great Ocean Road.
-There are several restaurants, cafes, bakeries, pubs and convenience stores that cater for both the local residents and visitors.
+The town center of Anglesea consists of a neat row of shops facing the Great Ocean Road.
+There are several restaurants, cafes, bakeries, pubs, and convenience stores that cater to both the local residents and visitors.
 The nearby Anglesea River meets the ocean at the Anglesea Rivermouth.
-Fun activities in Anglesea include canoeing, boat paddling, sailing, bodysurfing and fishing from the riverbank.
+Fun activities in Anglesea include canoeing, boat paddling, sailing, bodysurfing, and fishing from the riverbank.

 The views of the ocean start to look even more spectacular as you drive from Anglesea to Aireys Inlet.
-Aireys Inlet is a coastal inlet south west of Anglesea.
+Aireys Inlet is a coastal inlet southwest of Anglesea.
 The town has a small population and a few local stores.
-The Split Point Lighthouse, built in 1891, is 34 metres tall and is the main attraction in this little town.
+The Split Point Lighthouse, constructed in 1891, is 34 meters tall and is the main attraction in this little town.
 The lighthouse, also known as the White Lady, overlooks the great ocean and Eagle Rock Marine Sanctuary.
 Guided tours are available for visitors who want to climb the narrow stairwell to the top of the lighthouse to enjoy the breathtaking views.
-Other activities in Aireys Inlet include hand-gliding, horse riding, canoeing and snorkelling.
+Other activities in Aireys Inlet include hand-gliding, horse riding, canoeing, and snorkeling.

-Next stop along the Great Ocean Road is the town of Lorne, another popular place for holiday makers.
-The town offers fine foods, spas, boutiques and galleries.
-Visitors can find many activities to do in Lorne, from surfing, kayaking and swimming to golfing and fishing.
+The next stop along the Great Ocean Road is the town of Lorne, another popular place for holidaymakers.
+The town offers fine foods, spas, boutiques, and galleries.
+Visitors can find many activities to do in Lorne, from surfing, kayaking, and swimming to golfing and fishing.
 The Lorne foreshore has a kids' adventure playground and swimming pool.
 The wild cockatoos from the nearby park are friendly enough to perch on your head and shoulder!
 The annual Falls Music & Arts Festival is held in Lorne during the New Year.
 The Great Ocean Road Marathon from Lorne to Apollo Bay is held in May.

-There are several waterfalls just within a few kilometres outside Lorne, the 30-metre Erskine Falls is the most famous with the highest drop of all the Otway waterfalls.
+There are several waterfalls just within a few kilometers outside Lorne, the 30-meter Erskine Falls is the most famous with the highest drop of all the Otway waterfalls.

 Great Otway National Park

-In Port Campbell the view of the coastline is totally breathtaking for first time visitors.
-The Port Campbell National Park has several popular tourist attractions including the world famous rock formations called the Twelve Apostles.
-Other attractions in the National Park area are the Loch Ard Gorge, London Arch, The Grotto and Gibson Steps.
+In Port Campbell, the view of the coastline is totally breathtaking for first-time visitors.
+The Port Campbell National Park has several popular tourist attractions including the world-famous rock formations called the Twelve Apostles.
+Other attractions in the National Park area are the Loch Ard Gorge, London Arch, The Grotto, and Gibson Steps.
 London Arch used to be called London Bridge until part of the arch fell into the ocean in 1990, as a result of natural erosion.
-Similarly, some of the rocks jutting out of the ocean that make up the Twelve Apostles have collapsed over the years.
-Only eight of the Twelve Apostles remain but the view of these famous rocks standing in the ocean is just as mesmerising.
+Similarly, some of the rocks jutting out of the ocean that makes up the Twelve Apostles have collapsed over the years.
+Only eight of the Twelve Apostles remain but the view of these famous rocks standing in the ocean is just as mesmerizing.

 The Great Ocean Road ends in the town of Allansford, just 10km east of the city of Warrnambool.
-The largest regional city along the coastline, Warrnambool was a port when the first Europeans settlers arrived.
-Even though Warrnambool is not located on the Great Ocean Road, this regional city is a popular destination because of its views of the ocean and whale watching tours are available here.
+The largest regional city along the coastline, Warrnambool was a port when the first European settlers arrived.
+Even though Warrnambool is not located on the Great Ocean Road, this regional city is a popular destination because of its views of the ocean, and whale watching tours are available here.
 Australia's Biggest Children's Festival, the Fun4Kids Festival is held in winter.
-Other local attractions include a war memorial, a lighthouse and a maritime museum.
+Other local attractions include a war memorial, a lighthouse, and a maritime museum.